klaudiosinani/signale/readme.md

 ### Timers

-Timer are managed by the `time()` and `endTime()` functions.
+Timer are managed by the `time()` and `timeEnd()` functions.
 A unique label can be used to identify a timer on initialization, though if none is provided the timer will be assigned one automatically.
 In addition, calling the `timeEnd()` function without a specified label will have as effect the termination of the most recently initialized timer, that was created without providing a label.

 ```js
 const signale = require('signale');